telerik/kendo-intl/docs/dates/date-formatting.md

     formatDate(new Date(2000, 0, 1), "ZZZZZ"); // +02:00

-#### The `"X"` Specifier
+**The `"X"` specifier**

-Renders the timezone.
-Use one letter for the ISO8601 basic format with hours and optional minutes, two and four letters for the ISO8601 basic format with hours and minutes, three and five letters for the ISO8601 extended format.
-The ISO8601 UTC indicator "Z" is used when local time offset is 0.
+The `"X"` specifier renders the timezone.
+Use one letter for the ISO8601 basic format with hours and optional minutes, two and four letters for the ISO8601 basic format with hours and minutes, and three and five letters for the ISO8601 extended format.
+The ISO8601 UTC indicator `Z` is used when the local time offset is 0 (zero).

-###### Example

     import { formatDate } from '@telerik/kendo-intl/dates';